microsoft/Workshop-Interact-with-LLMs/Workshop instructions/01_Set_up.md

 # Get started

 > [!TIP]
-> What is Azure AI Studio?
+> What is **Azure AI Studio**?
 Azure AI Studio is a cloud-based service that makes it easy for developers of all skills levels to build AI applications.
 It provides a single place to do everything you need to build an AI application, including loading data, preparing it for training, training a model and deploying the model to production.

+As a first step, login into the lab VM by using these credentials:
+- Username: will already be set to Admin.
+- Password: enter +++@lab.VirtualMachine(Win11Base23B-W11-22H2).Password+++ and click.

+> [!TIP]
+>  First time using **Skillable?** The green "T" (e.g., +++Admin+++) indicates values that are automatically input for you at the current cursor location in VM, with one click.
+This reduces your effort and minimizes input errors.

 For this workshop we will be working on Azure AI Studio, especially focusing on the playground feature.
-We can access AI Studio by opening the browser and visiting https://ai.azure.com
+We can access AI Studio by opening the Edge Browser and visiting +++https://ai.azure.com+++.

 ![Homepage of AI Studio](./Images/ai-studio-homepage.png)

 ## Navigating AI Studio

-Let's start by clicking on **Sign In** and entering the provided Microsoft account and the provided password.
-For this you can simply click on the Green **T** logo.
-The environment will fill it in for you.
+Let's start by clicking on **Sign In** and entering the following credentials:
+-  User: +++@lab.CloudPortalCredential(User1).Username+++
+-  Password: +++@lab.CloudPortalCredential(User1).Password+++

 Now that we are logged in, we can start navigating the platform.
 Let's start with the **Explore** tab.